Hunter-Field/Pokedex/README.md

 # Pokedex
-A recreation of the Pokedex from the Pokemon games made with ReactJS and pulling from the PokeAPI (https://pokeapi.co/)
+A recreation of the Pokedex from the Pokemon games made with ReactJS and pulling from the PokeAPI. (https://pokeapi.co/)

-I created this project as part of my Intermediate ReactJS certification with the help of my mentors at Purdue IEEE Software Saturdays
+I created this project as part of my Intermediate ReactJS certification with the help of my mentors at Purdue IEEE Software Saturdays.